 - Break down your costs as much as possible

 Example budgets (Major Grants)

 - Environment sustainability

 - Other funding opportunities

-Auspicing is required for applicants that do not have an official not-for-profit (NFP) legal status (ie neither a legally constituted NFP entity nor recognised by the ATO as a NFP type).
-This means that a separate organisation (which is recognised by the ATO) takes responsibility for ensuring the funds are used as outlined in the grant allocation.
+Auspicing is required for applicants that do not have an official not-for-profit (NFP) status (i.e neither a legally constituted NFP entity nor registered with the Australian Charities and Not for Profits Commission (ACNC).
+This means that a separate organisation (that is a legal entity with NFP status) takes responsibility for ensuring the funds are used as outlined in the grant allocation.
 Only community groups can be auspiced.
 Individuals and businesses cannot be auspiced.

 - the receipt, banking and administration of all moneys

 - project monitoring and completion

 - ensuring the applicant acquits the funding on time

 An auspicing organisation may also provide the following support to the applicant: